-17 Awesome Celeb Quotes About Self-Love You Need to Commit to Memory
+17 Celeb Quotes About Self-Love For When You Have a Rough Day

-Even the most confident women in the world experience moments of insecurity and self-doubt.
+It’s natural to have a bad day, to experience a little self-doubt and have your confidence shaken.
+It’s part of being human.
 The societal pressure to look and essentially be perfect is high, and nearly all of us feel it—celebrities included.

 Because we can never have enough reminders to love ourselves just as we are, below are some of the best celebrity quotes about self love ever uttered.
 From Serena Williams on celebrating her body to Emma Watson‘s healthy attitude about imperfections, ahead are their inspiring, confidence-boosting words.